khaihern/blueos7/docs/source/index.rst

 This documentation will help developers of Blue OS get started *faster* and understand *better* of Blue OS infrastructure.

-Any questions please reach out to us in our community server or place a comment on our `Scratch studio <https://scratch.mit.edu/studios/31229287/comments>`_
+Any questions please reach out to us by leaving us a comment on our `Scratch studio <https://scratch.mit.edu/studios/31229287/comments>`_

 .. note::